£20,495 - £26,995 Price range

 The automatic variants, especially the 4×4 EX (Auto) gives an average of 34.9 mpg with the CO2 emissions of 212g/km, making it not exactly the greenest car out there.
 This, however, is not a huge pay-off for the automatic transmission, which makes the driving experience much better.

-The Turismo is a big car, thus it comes with big costs in the long run.
-Considering its low fuel economy and a not-so-green CO2 emission rate, the first year road tax on the manual variants is £485 followed by £265 in each subsequent year.
-For the automatic transmissions, you will have to pay £635 at first and then £285 for the subsequent years.
+The Turismo is a big car, thus it comes with big costs in the long run with its low fuel economy and a not-so-green CO2 emission rate.

 In terms of insurance, the S, ES and ES (Auto) variants fall in insurance group 27, while EX (Auto) is in insurance group 29.
 It also comes with a 5-year unlimited mileage warranty.